Cognigy/Documentation/docs/en/docs/ai/handover-providers/salesforce-handover.md

 #### Pre-Chat Entities

-To create fields and link the User details received via Pre-Chat Details to a Salesforce Entity (e.g. Contact, Case), send Pre-Chat Entities array to the live chat session on Salesforce.
+To create fields and link the User details received via Pre-Chat Details to a Salesforce Entity (e.g. Contact, Case), send the Pre-Chat Entities array to the live chat session on Salesforce.

 **Sample JSON to attach the conversation to a Case and use Pre-Chat Details :**
 ```